Robust Optimal Control for Nonlinear Systems with Parametric Uncertainties via System Level Synthesis: Robust nonlinear optimal control via SLS

-The following proposition establishes that, by using the maximization over all possible values of $\xi$ and $\theta$, the constants $\mu$ capture the worst-case linearization error. \begin{proposition} Given Assumptions \ref{assum:1} and \ref{assum:2}, the remainder in \eqref{eq:lin_hess} satisfies
+over-bounded within the constraint set $\mathcal{C}$.
+The following Proposition establishes that, by using the maximization over all possible values of $\xi$ and $\theta$, the constants $\mu$ capture the worst-case linearization error. \begin{proposition} Given Assumptions \ref{assum:1} and \ref{assum:2}, the remainder in \eqref{eq:lin_hess} satisfies

-for any $(x,u) \in \mathcal{C}, (z,v) \in \mathcal{C}, \theta \in \Theta$. \end{proposition} \begin{proof} The proof is similar to \cite[Prop.
-III.1]{Leeman2023RobustSynthesis}. \end{proof} The evaluation of the constants $\mu_i$ represents our proposed approach's only offline design requirement, distinguishing it from other prominent strategies, such as those presented in~\cite{Kohler2021ASystems,Sasfi2022RobustMetrics}, which necessitate the design of (nonlinear) incrementally stabilizing controller.
+for any $(x,u) \in \mathcal{C}, (z,v) \in \mathcal{C}, \theta \in \Theta$. \end{proposition} \begin{proof} {See~\cite{Leeman2023RobustSynthesis}.} \end{proof} The evaluation of the constants $\mu_i$ represents our proposed approach's only offline design requirement, distinguishing it from other prominent strategies, such as those presented in~\cite{Kohler2021ASystems,Sasfi2022RobustMetrics}, which necessitate the design of a (nonlinear) incrementally stabilizing controller.
 The $\mu_i$ reflects the level of nonlinearity present in the system and is used in over-approximating the disturbance set.

 We can compute an outer approximation of the reachable set of the nonlinear system~\eqref{eq:dynamics}, using the \ac{LTV} error system between the system dynamics~\eqref{eq:ref_dynamics} and~\eqref{eq:lin_hess}, i.e.,